agk4444/AGKOS/README.md

 git clone https://github.com/agk4444/AGKCompiler.git
 cd AGKCompiler

-# Option 1: Compile with Python (requires Python 3.8+)
+# Compile AGK code
 python agk_compiler.py your_program.agk

-# Option 2: Use standalone executable (no Python required)
-# Build standalone version first (see below)
-./agk_compiler your_program.agk

 # Start interactive REPL
 python agk_compiler.py --repl
-# or with standalone:
-./agk_compiler --repl
 ```

 ## 🚀 Standalone Executable (No Python Required)

 The AGK compiler can be built as a standalone executable that runs without requiring Python to be installed on the target system.
-This is perfect for:

-- **Production deployments** where Python installation isn't feasible
-- **Distribution to end users** who don't need development tools
-- **Embedded systems** with limited resources
-- **Operating system development** where Python dependencies should be minimal
-- **Advanced graphics applications** that need to run independently

-**✅ All features work with standalone executable:**
-- Advanced graphics library (`advanced_graphics.agk`)
-- All standard libraries (38+ libraries)
-- Application templates and examples
-- Interactive REPL mode
-- C backend compilation for OS development

 ### Build Options